zazortik/azure-xplat-cli/README.md

-# Windows Azure CLI tool
+# Windows Azure CLI tool for Mac and Linux

 This project provide a cross platform command line tool for managing Windows Azure Websites and Virtual Machines.